Albert0i/RU301/topology2.md

 ### V. Replication with Sentinels
 #### Step 1
-If you still have the primary and replica instances we set up in the previous exercise (3.2) - great!
+If you still have the primary and replica instances we set up in the previous section - great!
 We’ll reuse them to create our Sentinel setup.
 If not - refer back to the instructions and go through them again.

 When done, you will have a primary Redis instance with one replica.